 How will progress be monitored and assessed?

 Your personal learning goals will be agreed at the beginning of the course and recorded on your personal learning plan (PLP).
 The PLP will be used throughout the course to assess your progress.
 Progression will be monitored through assessment via observation of practical activities, marking of completed work and through group discussion.
 Your tutor will assess your learning during the sessions and will provide you with individual feedback.
 You will be asked to provide feedback of your learning experience via a questionnaire.
 As part of the course you will take speaking and listening assessments and at the end of the course you will take a reading exam and a writing exam.

 You will be working towards a nationally recognised Functional Skills qualification at either Entry 1, Entry 2, Entry 3, Level 1 or Level 2.

 After completing this course?

 At the end of this course you may feel confident to progress to another SAFL course, including Maths, ICT or an accredited English course.

-A pen and paper, other learning materials are provided
+A pen, paper and a dictionary.
+All other learning materials are provided